eforemeka/personal-page/README.md

 # personal-page

-Previously, I had my personal website on Wordpress.
+Previously, I had built my personal website with Wordpress.
 However, I was dissatisfied with its slow loading time, particularly on my homepage.
 To address this issue, I began searching for alternatives, and in doing so, I discovered Hugo.

 Hugo is fast, quick to set up and easy use.
 You can learn more about how you too can use it [here] (https://gohugo.io/)